How This Service Fits Longview And East Texas Projects

 We coordinate this work as a general contractor, which means preconstruction, civil readiness, shell progress, trade interfaces, and turnover are tied to the same project logic.
 That keeps scope from fragmenting once the field team is under schedule pressure.

-• Coordination of patient areas, support spaces, utilities, and specialty build-out needs
+- Coordination of patient areas, clinical support spaces, utility infrastructure, and specialty build-out requirements specific to the Longview medical market

 How We Manage Delivery